 A. If you are using the Ishihara book, have them trace the lines (with a clean water color paint brush) in the back of the book.
 The instructions for pass/re-screen are found in the back of the book.
 If they have normal color vision they will see the same lines as you do, providing you have normal color vision.
 Some of you have asked about having the child trace the numbers.
 This is okay, but if they only see one of the numbers, e.g., 7 on the page with the number 74, the question of pass or re-screen is unclear.
 You may want to invest in one of the books made for unlettered persons or the Waggoner color vision book which is specifically designed for screening young children.

 Question 5.
 Our program would like to order vision screening equipment, what is recommended and for what ages?

-A. Screening with visual acuity charts is the recommended procedure.
+A. Refer to Equipment for Visual Acuity Screening.
 For younger children, ages 3 through 5 years, vision screening equipment also referred to as instrument based vision screening is considered an acceptable alternative.
 Instrument based vision screening is not recommended for children 6 years and older.
 There are no recommendations for using instrument based vision screening equipment in the mass screening environment.
 MDH does not recommend specific brands of equipment.
 It is recommended that programs review the most current evidenced based studies on the instruments prior to purchasing equipment.

 Age Appropriate Screening